davidiles/Interim_Goals_Framework/README.md

 ![](README_files/figure-markdown_github/CCSP_projection_plot-1.png)

-The **blue** curve represents the recovery scenario, while the **red** curve represents a population that continues to decline at the mean long-term rate observed for the population.
+The **blue** curve represents the recovery scenario.
+The **red** curve represents a population that continues to decline at the mean long-term rate observed for the population.
 The **gray** curve is the trajectory the population has actually taken.

 We could also transform the plot above into a comparison to some historical baseline.
 For example, all of the data and projection curves